-I am a director and recent college grad with a background in classical theatre, history, ballroom dance, ancient Greek, and an ever-expanding list of topics that may not seem particularly relevant to theatre but will undoubtedly prove to be.
+I am a director and dramaturg with a background in classical theatre, history, ballroom dance, ancient Greek, and an ever-expanding list of topics that may not seem particularly relevant to theatre but will undoubtedly prove to be.

 I direct because I am passionate about connecting people and ideas.

 Two of my proudest moments so far as an artist come perhaps the closest to summing up what the power of theatre means to me:

 Image credit Theo Veronikis, 2016

 Standing on this stage in Greece with an ensemble of young artists and scholars from all over the world, speaking a dead language I learned at college in a modern-day dialect I learned three days before, in order to make commentary on the timeless tragedy of war.

 Image credit Isaak Berliner, 2017

 Coming into a room with a group of artists I met hours before, receiving a script in a contemporary, non-narrative style I had never directed or even worked on before, and turning to choral speaking and movement techniques I had learned over seven summers of classical Shakespearean training to create one of the strongest pieces I’ve directed to date.

 I love theatre that challenges its creators to take everything they have ever done or learned, and fuse it together in new ways.